 Mexican Car Insurance: Everything You Need To Know

-If you are like me and you are thinking about driving a vehicle in Mexico, you may be wondering what kind of vehicle insurance is required, and does your current car insurance policy cover you.
-After doing some research, I discovered what all is required, and where to find the best Mexican car insurance.
+If you are like me and you are thinking about driving a vehicle in Mexico, you may be wondering what kind of car insurance is required and if your current car insurance policy covers you.
+After doing some research, I discovered everything that is required and where to find the best Mexican car insurance.

 Mexico Car Insurance Requirements